Skip to main content

 Get a transaction manager (for coordinator and participants)

-First, you need to get a transaction manager for distributed transactions with the two-phase commit interface.
-To get the transaction manager, you can use TransactionFactory as follows, replacing <HOSTNAME_OR_IP_ADDRESS> with the FQDN or the IP address, and <PORT> with the port number (60053 by default) of your cluster:
+You need to get a transaction manager for distributed transactions with the two-phase commit interface.
+To get the transaction manager, you can use TransactionFactory as follows:

 using var manager = factory.GetTwoPhaseCommitTransactionManager();